revarcline/craziest_eights_api/README.md

 All games that have not been interacted with for over 6 hours are wiped from the server at midnight (0:00) UTC with the rake task `clear_idle`.

 ### Games

+Games have three states: `pending`, `active`, and `complete`.

+Players can only be added to a game during the `pending` state, up to a maximum of 8.
+The `pending` state is intended for creating a multiplayer lobby if used with a frontend.
+The game can be cancelled with the delete action.
+Only `pending` games can be seen in the index.

+In the `active` state, the game tracks the number of turns and which player's turn is currently pending.
+When a game is set to `active`, the deck is created and cards are dealt to each player.
+If the discard pile empties, the server will automatically reshuffle it, move its contents to the stock, and move the top card to the discard pile.
+Active games remain so until a winner is determined or a client deliberately ends the game.

+In the `complete` state, the game no longer has a deck, and the winner ID is displayed.
+The game can now be safely deleted.

 `get '/games'`: Index all pending games.
   * example response:
 ```json